-"Clearly, chemistry and physics are fundamental in life, and the prevailing operation in the laws of these disciplines is multiplication.
+Clearly, chemistry and physics are fundamental in life, and the prevailing operation in the laws of these disciplines is multiplication.
 In chemistry, for instance, the velocity of a simple reaction depends on the product of the concentrations of the molecules involved.
 Equilibrium conditions likewise are governed by factors that act in a multiplicative way.
-From this, a major contrast becomes obvious: The reasons governing frequency distributions in nature usually favor the log-normal, whereas people are in favor of the normal."
-Limpert et al. 2001, p.
-351.
+From this, a major contrast becomes obvious: The reasons governing frequency distributions in nature usually favor the log-normal, whereas people are in favor of the normal.
+(Limpert et al. [2001], p.
+351)

 (By referring to people's preference for the normal distribution, Limpert et al. are alluding to its mathematical and conceptual convenience/simplicity.)
-They also argue that quantities that can't take negative values (e.g., people's heights) can't be normally distributed, since any normal distribution will assign positive probability to negative values; however, they can be log-normally distributed, since log-normal distributions are bounded below by zero (ibid, p.
-341 & 342).
-If they are correct, then the explananda of the CLT-explanations that one finds in textbooks is false and all of the examples mentioned so far-bread weights, human heights, bone strengths of wildebeests, tensile strengths, etc.-are all wrong.
-All of these quantities would be log-normally distributed, and so, presumably, their factors multiply together instead of sum together.
+They also argue that quantities that can't take negative values (for example, people's heights) can't be normally distributed, as any normal distribution will assign positive probability to negative values.
+However, they can be log-normally distributed, as log-normal distributions are bounded below by zero ([2001], pp. 341-2).
+If they are correct, then the explananda of the CLT explanations that one finds in textbooks is false and all the examples mentioned so far-bread weights, human heights, bone strengths of wildebeests, tensile strengths, and so on-are all wrong.
+All these quantities would be log-normally distributed and so, presumably, their factors multiply instead of sum together.

-Moreover, there have been cases where data that was once thought to be normal actually turned out to be better accounted for by some other distribution.
-For example, Peirce 1873 analysed 24 sets of 500 recordings of times taken for an individual to respond to the production of a sharp sound, and concluded that the data in each set were all normally distributed.
-However, Wilson and Hilferty 1929 conducted a reanalysis of the data and found that each of these data sets were not normally distributed, for various reasons (see also Koenker 2009 for discussion).
+Moreover, there have been cases where data that were once thought to be normal actually turned out to be better accounted for by some other distribution.
+For example, Peirce ([1873]) analysed twenty-four sets of five hundred recordings of times taken for an individual to respond to the production of a sharp sound, and concluded that the data in each set were all normally distributed.
+However, Wilson and Hilferty ([1929]) conducted a reanalysis of the data and found that each of these data sets were not normally distributed, for various reasons (see also Koenker [2009] for discussion).
 So the normal distribution may not be as normal as people previously thought.
-Indeed, prior to 1900 it seems that it was commonly accepted that normal distribution was practically universal and was labelled as "the law or errors", thus prompting the remark by Poincaré quoted at the beginning of this paper.
-Nevertheless, for the sake of argument, I will assume that the normal distribution is at least common in nature (see e.g., Frank 2009), and, unless otherwise specified, I will run normal distributions and log-normal distributions together.
-My objections to CLT-explanations apply to both cases equally well.
+Indeed, prior to 1900 it seems that it was commonly accepted that normal distribution was practically universal and was labelled as 'the law of errors', thus prompting the remark by Poincaré quoted at the beginning of this article.
+Nevertheless, for the sake of argument, I will assume that the normal distribution is at least common in nature (see, for example, Frank [2009]) and, unless otherwise specified, I will run normal distributions and log-normal distributions together.
+My objections to CLT explanations apply to both cases equally well.

 Returning to the example of the tensile strength of the steel alloy, that tensile strength may be a product of appropriate factors doesn't really help.
-Percentages of manganese, chromium, etc., do not multiply into a tensile strength-and "machining process" doesn't multiply with anything into anything, let alone a tensile strength.
+Percentages of manganese, chromium, and so on, do not multiply into a tensile strength-and 'machining process' doesn't multiply with anything into anything, let alone a tensile strength.
 Strictly speaking, we need not be limited to pure sums and pure products; combinations of the two may work as well.
 For example, if Z breaks up into a product and sum: